ShutongFan/ICML2025Position/README.md

 We summarize our results below:

 ### Model Accuracy
 We varied AI model accuracy values from 0.2 to 0.8 (with human accuracy fixed) and observed that higher model accuracy consistently leads to lower attack success rates (AS values), but does not significantly change the system’s sensitivity to the number of attacks.
+The highlighted dot for each model accuracy is the optimal numbers of attack that gain highest AS value.
 ![model_acc](images/model_acc.png)